mredenti/ModernCMake/slides/episodes/variables.md

   Sometimes you may want to set compiler-specific flags or override the default CMake behavior from the command line.
 This can be useful for enabling optimizations, warnings, or other compiler-specific features.
 -->

-- Setting the `CMAKE_CXX_FLAGS` CMake cache variable from the command line allows for customization of compiler-specific options.
+- Setting the `CMAKE_CXX_FLAGS` CMake cache variable from the command line allows for customisation of compiler-specific options.

-- This can be useful for enabling optimizations, warnings, or other compiler-specific features:
+- This can be useful for enabling optimisations, warnings, or other compiler-specific features:

   ```{.bash style=bashstyle}
   $ cmake -B <build-tree> -S <source-tree> \